-Vinnie also spent several years hosting a national radio show on Sirius XM radio.
-First as host of “Court TV Morning,” then on the “Me and Vinnie Show.”
+Politan also spent several years hosting a national radio show on Sirius XM radio, first as host of “Court TV Morning,” then on the “Me and Vinnie Show.”

-When Vinnie's not on television, he's with his wife and children, most likely challenging his kids to a pickup basketball game.
+Vinnie resides in Atlanta with his wife and children.
+And when not on television, is most likely challenging his kids to a pickup basketball game.